Load Security

 Two essential requirements must be satisfied when loading vehicles.
 These are that the load must be distributed so that:

-- The maximum permitted gross vehicle weight and axle weights are not exceeded, and
+- the maximum permitted gross vehicle weight and axle weights are not exceeded, and

-- The load centre of gravity is kept as low as possible to achieve maximum stability when the vehicle is braked, or accelerated or changes direction.
+- the load centre of gravity is kept as low as possible to achieve maximum stability when the vehicle is braked, or accelerated or changes direction.

 For maximum stability, the items comprising of the total load should be evenly spread to achieve minimum height and be arranged to form a uniform whole so that no excessive stress is applied to whatever restraining devices are used.
-Where a part of the load is to be picked up or removed during the course of a journey the effect on gross vehicle weight, individual axle weights and on the securing and stability of the load then being carried must be considered during the initial loading and subsequent unloading.
-For example, removing a part of the load from behind the rear axle of a vehicle or trailer will reduce the gross vehicle weight, but it will increase the weight on the front axles and may cause individual axles to exceed their plated weights.
+Where a part of the load is to be picked up or removed during the course of a journey the effect on gross vehicle weight, individual axle weights and the securing and stability of the load then being carried must be considered during the initial loading and subsequent unloading.

 Principles of Load Safety

-on the maximum forces that are likely to be experienced during normal road use.
-Greater forces may be encountered if the vehicle, for
+This applies to all vehicles no matter what the size, from small vans to the largest goods vehicles.
+These principles are based on the maximum forces that are likely to be experienced during normal road use.
+Greater forces may be encountered if the vehicle, for example, is involved in an accident.
+The principles should therefore be regarded as minimum requirements |

 Restraint Equipment

-conjunction with the appropriate securing fixtures on the vehicle are suitable.
-Purpose built restraining devices should only be used for
+For the securing of loads inside van bodies and similar load containers, specially designed shoring piles used in conjunction with the appropriate securing fixtures on the vehicle are suitable.
+Purpose-built restraining devices should only be used for the application, and in the manner approved by their manufacturers.

 Boxes

-Boxes must be loaded so that they are prevented from moving in any direction.
-They should interlock if possible, and be loaded to a uniform
+Boxes must be loaded so that they are prevented from moving in any direction:

-height.
-There must be at least one lashing for each row of boxes across the vehicle and any box which is above the general height of the
+- There must be at least one lashing for each row of boxes across the vehicle

-load must have at least one cross lashing, more depending on weight and size.
+- Any box which is above the general height of the load must have at least one cross lashing, more depending on weight and size.

 Metals

-Small relatively heavy items, such as small castings, if not palletised or caged, should be securely restrained and carried on sided
+Small relatively heavy items, such as small castings, if not palletised or caged:

-vehicles.
-The headboard, sideboards, and tailboard must be higher than the load and must be strong enough to withstand the forces generated
+- the headboard, sideboards, and tailboard must be higher than the load and must be strong enough to withstand the forces generated by the vehicle’s motion.

 Careful attention should be paid to points where lashings pass over corners of the load to ensure that the load is not damaged by chain links etc. or that the lashings are damaged by sharp edges.
 Corner protectors and sleeves should be used whenever necessary.

-The friction between individual items in a load will generally be low, particularly if the metal is oiled, and should therefore be disregarded when assessing the total load restraint required.
-The friction between load and vehicle platform will also be considerably reduced if either is wet or greasy.
+The friction between the load and vehicle platform will also be considerably reduced if either is wet or greasy.
 The only exception to this rule is when concrete reinforcing weld mesh is carried.
-In this case there is significant friction between bundles of the mesh loaded on top of each other.
+In this case, there is significant friction between the bundles of the mesh loaded on top of each other.

-Metal loads can take various forms but they can be broadly divided into 9 categories::
+Metal loads can take various forms but they can be broadly divided into 9 categories:

 - Flat Sheet